rastapasta/react-native-gl-model-view/README.md

 ## Special thanks

 * [PatriceVignola](https://github.com/PatriceVignola) for the Android part of this library!
+* [Cawfree](https://github.com/Cawfree) for adapting the library for remote model downloadability
 * [nicklockwood](https://github.com/nicklockwood) for his work on [GLView](https://github.com/nicklockwood/GLView/)
 * [frostney](https://github.com/frostney) for his work on [react-native-create-library](https://github.com/frostney/react-native-create-library) used to bootstrap this project